cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 |

-Data Export: cloud to Zenodo
+Data Export: From the commercial cloud provider to Zenodo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When using cloud credits, when teh credit is exhausted, data can be repatriated or moved to a long-term data storage service.
 The example used in this test uses
 |Zenodo_link| service maintained by CERN, verifying that the output data can be taken from the cloud provider to Zenodo.